Homework in Year 2

 Maths - By the end of Year 2 children should have a confident grasp of their number bonds and know the x2, x5 and x10 times tables.
 Hit The Button and TTRockstars are a fun way to engage your child in learning these facts.
 We recommend they spend 10 minutes up to 3 times a week on these skills.

 Spellings - Spelling tests and new words will be issued on Fridays.
 Your child will be given up to 10 words to learn.
 As the year progresses, two additional words will be added to the tests from previous lists.
 Most weeks the lists will follow a spelling rule and it is important to discuss this rule at home also.
 In addition to the spelling lists, it is important that your child is able to spell the common exception words.
 A link to these can be found below.

 Reading - To build reading stamina further, it is recommended that children read to an adult for 20 minutes daily.
 Your child may have progressed from the school reading scheme onto the Accelerated Reader Programme.
 This will involve taking a comprehension quiz on the completion of a book.
 It will be possible for your child to keep a tally of the total number of words they have read during the entire year!
 The competition is on!

 Maths - An activity will be set based on the learning that has taken place that week.
-This will be set on Fridays and your child will a week to complete their activity.
+This will be set on Thursdays and your child will have a week to complete their activity.
 In addition to this, it is important that your child continues to learn their times table facts as by the end of Year 3 they should know x2, x5, x10, x3, x4 and x8.
 Hit The Button and TTRockstars are fun ways for children to learn these facts.

 Grammar - Grammar homework will be set by Ms Lewis on Tuesdays and the children will have one week to complete it.
 This will be sent home in a red wallet.